Hunde im Frühling - Zeolith unterstützt den Stoffwechsel und die Entgiftung, gut im Fellwechsel und Durchfall

 6. Respect for nature – breeding and nesting season

-While we enjoy spring, the most important period of the year begins for many wild animals: the breeding and rearing season.
-Especially now, consideration is needed.
+While we enjoy spring, the most important phase of the year begins for many wild animals: the breeding and rearing season.
+Now, more than ever, consideration is needed.

-In many regions, dogs are required to be kept on a leash, and for good reason.
-Even the most well-behaved dog will happily follow its scent when a fawn or rabbit is nearby.
+In many regions, dogs must be kept on a leash, and for good reason.
+Even the most well-behaved dog will sometimes follow its nose when a fawn or rabbit is nearby.

-Be mindful of where you're walking and keep your dog on a leash to protect young animals.
-This way, you're both making a valuable contribution to nature conservation.
+Be mindful of where you are and keep your dog on a leash to protect young animals.
+By doing so, you both make a valuable contribution to nature conservation.

 7. Poisonous harbingers of spring – keep an eye on plants

-As beautiful as these colorful early bloomers are, they can be dangerous for dogs.
-Many spring plants, such as lily of the valley, tulips, and crocuses, are poisonous to dogs.
+As beautiful as the colorful spring flowers are, they can be dangerous for dogs.
+Many spring plants, such as lilies of the valley, tulips, and crocuses, are poisonous to dogs.

-If your dog tends to nibble on grass or plant debris while out and about, you should keep an especially watchful eye.
-Even small amounts of these plants can cause gastrointestinal upset or even poisoning.
+If your dog tends to nibble on grass or plant debris while out and about, you should keep a particularly close eye on them.
+Even small amounts of these plants can cause gastrointestinal problems or even poisoning.

 How zeolite can support your dog in spring

-Especially in spring, when your dog's body has to do a lot – be it through shedding, processing allergens, or dealing with parasites – zeolite can be a valuable aid.
+Especially in spring, when your dog's body has to do a lot – be it through shedding, processing allergens or dealing with parasites – zeolite can be a valuable help.

 STEINKRAFT Zeolite for dogs in spring

-Zeolite is a natural volcanic rock that acts like a sponge: it binds pollutants, heavy metals, bacterial toxins, and excess histamine in the intestines and helps the body excrete these substances.
+Zeolite is a natural volcanic rock that acts like a sponge: It binds pollutants, heavy metals, bacterial toxins and excess histamine in the intestine and helps the body to eliminate these substances.

 This is especially interesting if your dog is prone to allergies.
-Allergic reactions cause increased levels of histamine, which is responsible for, among other things, itching, redness, and inflammation.
-Zeolite can help by binding excess histamine in the gastrointestinal tract , thus reducing the allergic response.
+Allergic reactions involve the release of increased histamine, which is responsible for itching, redness, and inflammation, among other things.
+Zeolite can help by binding excess histamine in the gastrointestinal tract , thus reducing the allergic burden.

-Zeolite also provides valuable minerals like silicon , which strengthen the skin and coat—ideal during the shedding season.
-Zeolite also supports intestinal health, which in turn strengthens the immune system and makes your dog more resistant to environmental stress.
+In addition, zeolite provides valuable minerals such as silicon , which strengthen skin and coat – making it ideal during shedding season.
+Zeolite also supports intestinal health, which in turn strengthens the immune system and makes your dog more resistant to environmental stressors.

-Many dog owners report that with regular administration of zeolite, their four-legged friends itch less, get through the coat change better and appear fitter overall.
+Many dog owners report that their four-legged friends itch less, get through the shedding season better, and appear fitter overall when given zeolite regularly.

 So if you want to do something good for your dog, feel free to try zeolite.